-Also, the commercial success of Tesla’s models inspired the rush for automating the personal automobile and this week saw Chevrolet announce its first self-driving utility van which adds another major player to this niche industry.
-While these milestones are admirable, it also raises questions about the future of the automobile industry and the impact of self-driving cars on society.
+Also, the commercial success of Tesla’s models inspired the rush to automate the personal automobile, and this week saw Chevrolet announce its first self-driving utility van, which adds another major player to this niche industry.
+While these milestones are admirable, they also raise questions about the future of the automobile industry and the impact of self-driving cars on society.

-Statistics from Gartner paints a bright future for self-driving or autonomous-ready vehicles.
-It’s study states that approximately 740,000 autonomous vehicles will be added to the market by 2023.
+Statistics from Gartner paint a bright future for self-driving or autonomous-ready vehicles.
+Its study states that approximately 740,000 autonomous vehicles will be added to the market by 2023.
 From an economic perspective, the acceptance of self-driving cars will lead to revenue growth for third-party original equipment manufacturers.

-Hardware and software developers such as LIDAR technologies can expect more business from major automotive stakeholders.
-The economic impact will also have a positive effect on interrelated technologies automated processes rely on.
+Hardware and software developers like LIDAR technologies can expect more business from major automotive stakeholders.
+The economic impact will also positively affect interrelated technologies automated processes rely on.
 Artificial intelligence, machine learning, and the Digital Twin are some examples of emerging technology fields that will be impacted by self-driving cars.

-The market for self-driving cars is also expected to hit $60billionby by 2030.
-This means a wider acceptance for its use by government policymakers and the general public.
-Thus, self-driving cars will have a net positive impact on the global economy, create more jobs, and accelerate growth for interrelated technologies that support its ecosystem.
+The market for self-driving cars is also expected to hit $60 billion by 2030.
+This means a broader acceptance of its use by government policymakers and the general public.
+Thus, self-driving cars will positively impact the global economy, create more jobs, and accelerate growth for interrelated technologies that support its ecosystem.

-In many cases, life imitates art and the drive to design functional self-driving vehicles is one of such cases.
-The movie ‘The Fifth Element’ sparked the public’s interest in autonomous vehicles and today, self-driving cars have become a reality.
-But challenges to its widespread acceptance across different social demographics exist.
+In many cases, life imitates art, and the drive to design functional self-driving vehicles is one such case.
+The movie ‘The Fifth Element’ sparked the public’s interest in autonomous vehicles, and today, self-driving cars are a reality.
+However, challenges to its widespread acceptance across different social demographics exist.

-Now, moving to a not too distant future were self-driving vehicles have been accepted, what will its social impact on society be?
+Now, moving to a not-too-distant future where self-driving vehicles have been accepted, what will its social impact on society be?
 First and foremost, I see it changing how overworked parents carpool when taking kids to school.
 The choice of simply trusting a vehicle to know and do what’s best will assist parents with reducing the amount of time they spend on the road handling school runs.

 The next impact is simplifying logistics chain management.
-Today, businesses such as Uber eats are already exploring the use of autonomous vehicles to deliver food and other items to customers.
-When this scales to trucks and other heavy-duty vehicles, we will see entire logistics chains being run through autonomous vehicles.
+Today, businesses like Uber Eats are already exploring using autonomous vehicles to deliver food and other items to customers.
+When this scales to trucks and other heavy-duty vehicles, we will see entire logistics chains run through autonomous vehicles.

 Since the days of Enzo Ferrari, race cars and racing have become a major part of our everyday lives.
-So, it is not far-fetched to expect a future where self-driven cars are giving their day on the tracks.
-This will also provide automobile enterprises with opportunities to sell their wares and highlight the different ways in which their autonomous technology is superior to the competitors’.
+So, it is not far-fetched to expect a future where self-driven cars give their day on the tracks.
+This will also provide automobile enterprises with opportunities to sell their wares and highlight how their autonomous technology is superior to the competitors’.

 Although self-driving car regulations are still being created, a successful regulation policy will accelerate the acceptance of self-driving cars.
 Once this is achieved, more manufacturers will partake in building self-driving vehicles which will lead to rapid innovation.

-As stated earlier, the technology impact of self-driving vehicles will lead to further innovations in interrelated technologies.
-Its effect will also be witnessed across other industries such as the healthcare, search and rescue, and the road repairs industry.
+As stated earlier, the technological impact of self-driving vehicles will lead to further innovations in interrelated technologies.
+Its effect will also be witnessed across other industries, such as healthcare, search and rescue, and road repairs.

-For example, when mapping out damaged road surfaces self-driving cars can be used to do the leg work of covering a large expanse of roads.
-These vehicles will also be equipped with surveying cameras and 3D visualization technologies to capture damaged road sections.
+For example, when mapping out damaged road surfaces, self-driving cars can be used to cover a large expanse of roads.
+These vehicles will also have surveying cameras and 3D visualization technologies to capture damaged road sections.

 We also expect self-driving cars to enhance 3D visualization technology, IoT, and data analytics in diverse ways.
-This will lead to further innovations within this industry to enhance the performance of these vehicles and the technologies that supports it.
+This will lead to further innovations within this industry to enhance the performance of these vehicles and the technologies that support them.

 Statistics show that the future of self-driving cars is one to look out for.
-Its impact on society is likely to revolutionize how humans commute, conduct business and apply technology.
+Its impact on society will likely revolutionize how humans commute, conduct business, and apply technology.

 What Will The Car Of The Future Be Like?

-We asked a group of experts to report their opitnion on what they think the car of the future will be like.
+We asked a group of experts to report their opinions on what they think the car of the future will be like.